markstory/sentry-laravel-demo/README.md

 1. `composer install`
 2. Set your DSN key + projectID in `.env`
 3. Run server. `php artisan serve`
-4. Go to http://localhost:8000 to trigger error.
-You should see issue/event within Sentry project
+4. Go to http://localhost:8000 to see a page with links to various errors you can trigger.

 # Resources:
 - https://sentry.io/for/laravel/